ghos7ie/SEP-Search/README.md

 - Several courses are outdated/not offered in AY2324/have been replaced with newer ones/"upgraded" to higher level.
 Am deciding to leave as is.
 (MOSTLY LSM COURSES)
     - Course clash such as PF4202 is currently ```Work Experience Internship``` but was ```Safety, Health and Environmental Management```
     - PS Courses pulled from [this website](https://fass.nus.edu.sg/chs/wp-content/uploads/sites/3/2020/08/Cohort-2018-List-of-Recognised-Modules.pdf)

+# Backend

+# Frontend

+# Learnings
+- Context
+    - way to data across multiple components without passing it through every intermediate component
+    - like child 3 can access parent data without passing through child 0 to 2
+- UI
+    - wanted to try using Mantine UI but the change from JS to TS was a bit too much to handle (not sure how to handle getting values from multi-select etc.)
+    - so dropped back to Bootstrap